lukso-network/docs/docs/learn/universal-receiver/create-receiver-forwarder.md

 For method 2 to work, the LSP1 Forwarder contract needs to be authorized as an operator at the LSP7 level (using [`authorizeOperator`](../../../contracts/contracts/LSP7DigitalAsset/#authorizeoperator)) with unlimited amount (`type(uint256).max`).

-Below are some of the advantages and disadvantages of both methods.
+Both methods have their advantages and disadvantages, as summarized below.

 | Design Method                                                        | Advantages 👍🏻                                                                                                                           | Disadvantages 👎🏻                                                                   |
 | :------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------- |